I love to dye my hair all colors of the rainbow. I love all things vintage, and I enjoy creating art, taking photos, and doing it myself.

 Leave the bleach in for 20–30 minutes tops before rinsing out with lukewarm water.

-IT'S NOT GOING TO BE PERFECT.
-Like I said, this is a process and it's going to take multiple bleachings to achieve.
+Your hair color is not going to be perfect after just one session.
+Like I said, this is a process, and it's going to take multiple bleachings to achieve.
 Your roots/hair at this point will probably be brassy, yellow, or orange.
-Don't worry little guy, you'll get there.
+Don't worry, little guy, you'll get there.

 When your hair looks like Kim K's awful yellow locks in the photo above, you're ready to tone!
 This is where it gets exciting.

-At this point you may want a few tips as far as caring for your white hair.
+At this point, you may want a few tips to help you care for your white hair.

 Use purple shampoo.
 When you do shampoo, you're going to want something that will keep your tone fresh.
 That's where purple shampoo comes in!
 Generic (that's the brand name) has an inexpensive purple shampoo available at Sally's.

 Keep the coconut oil handy.
 Like I said, bleaching is drying.
 Coconut oil works wonders to keep your hair smooth, soft, shiny, and packed full of nutrients.
 Apply to ends whenever they're looking parched and after each wash.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Alex Rose (author) from Virginia on July 20, 2020:

 Hey!
 You should use a color remover first to get out any old dye before you use bleach.
 I would avoid using bleach on already colorless parts if you can, just to avoid any unnecessary damage.
 Once you've gotten the color out of the rest of the hair, I think it would be okay to use toner on all of it - especially if you're going to take the process of lightening super slowly!